Pastoral Award 2020 (updated Oct 2020)

 NOTE 1: This decision and the variation to the award underline the importance of keeping accurate records of hours worked.
 In particular, it will be important to record which hours attract the double time penalty for Sunday work which only applies once 152 hours have been worked in a 4-week period.

-The Pastoral Award 2010 provides a pro forma “Agreement” in Schedule G at the end of the award – download Schedule G template (from Pastoral Award)
+The Pastoral Award 2020 provides a pro forma “Agreement” in Schedule E at the end of the award – download Schedule E template (from Pastoral Award 2020)

 Read more about requests for flexible working arrangements

-As of 1 January 2014, clause 8 of the Pastoral Award has been amended to require employers to consult with employees when they propose to change regular rosters or ordinary hours of work.
+Clause 27 of the Pastoral Award 2020 requires employers to consult with employees when they propose to change regular rosters or ordinary hours of work.

 The requirement to consult does not apply to employees who have irregular sporadic or unpredictable hours of work.